JNRowe/hubugs/doc/config.rst

 Configuration
 =============

-Before using :program:`gh_bugs` you must declare your authentication settings to enable access to the GitHub API.
+Before using :program:`hubugs` you must declare your authentication settings to enable access to the GitHub API.

 You first need to define your GitHub user name: